-I think a good example of this is the series of public hearings that were held all over the country to gather information following our Advanced Notice of Proposed Rulemaking (ANPRM) on Customer Due Diligence (CDD) requirements for financial institutions.
+I think a good example of this is the series of public hearings that were held all over the country to gather information following our Advance Notice of Proposed Rulemaking (ANPRM) on Customer Due Diligence (CDD) requirements for financial institutions.

 From July through December of last year, FinCEN and the Office of Terrorist Financing and Financial Crimes held five public roundtable outreach discussions in Washington, D.C., Chicago, New York, Los Angeles, and Miami, and invited representatives from affected financial institutions to provide additional comments on specific issues raised during the comment period.
 We found these outreach events to be incredibly beneficial in helping inform the best path forward.
 We are working closely with our Treasury counterparts to develop the Notice of Proposed Rulemaking on CDD (NPRM), taking into account the input received at these hearings, and are looking forward to issuing the NPRM soon.
 FinCEN also has additional rules on which we anticipate taking steps in the near future.
+For example, FinCEN has been working closely with the Securities and Exchange Commission (SEC) on the development of an NPRM that would impose anti-money laundering (AML) program and suspicious activity reporting (SAR) requirements on investment advisors.

-I know your institutions are spending a great deal of time and money on programs to comply with these rules.
+I know your institutions are spending a great deal of time and money on programs to comply with BSA rules.
 I think it is worth it.
 But we need to pay attention and ask ourselves if the money you are spending is being spent in the right ways.
 Industry and others have asked questions: How does industry effort on compliance risk compare with illicit financing risk?
 What is the difference, or the "delta," between them?
 I cannot answer these questions alone.
 We need to answer the questions together - regulators, law enforcement, and industry.

-At my first meeting of the Bank Secrecy Act Advisory Group or "BSAAG" last October, I proposed a "Delta Team" to take a hard look at the Delta issue.
+At my first meeting of the Bank Secrecy Act Advisory Group or "BSAAG" last October, I proposed a "Delta Team" to take a hard look at the delta issue.
 I will be co-chairing this new BSAAG subcommittee with Bank of America, and I have invited other BSAAG members to join us.